1and1/Troilus/README.md

 ##OnCascade Interceptor Examples
 To add cascading queries to the current queries the `CascadeOnWriteInterceptor` and `CascadeOnDeleteInterceptor` can be used.
 Please consider that in this case the current queries becomes a write ahead logged batch query.
-For this reason the CascadeOn interceptors works for non if-conditional mutatE operations (insert, update, delete) only
+For this reason the CascadeOn interceptors works for non if-conditional mutate operations (insert, update, delete) only

 ``` java
 Dao keyByAccountDao = new DaoImpl(session, KeyByAccountColumns.TABLE);